How Tealeaf Web SDK for replay works

 However, without the Web SDK, Acoustic Tealeaf has no visibility into the interactions between the web page application and the visitor when the interaction did not trigger data transmission from the web server.

-How Web SDK captures interactions
+How the Tealeaf Web SDK captures interactions

 After the Web SDK is added to the web page, the library code can detect UI events that occur on different elements in the page's Document Object Model (DOM).